PortelliA/IBM---Capstone/README.md

 # Seoul Bike Data Analysis

 ## Overview
-This project, a **capstone project in an IBM Data Analysis with Excel & R**, involves a comprehensive analysis using web scraping, data cleaning, rSQLite EDA, ggplot visualization, and various regression models to understand bike usage patterns in Seoul.
+This project, a **capstone project in an IBM Data Analysis with Excel & R**, involves a complete analysis using web scraping, data cleaning, rSQLite EDA, ggplot visualization, and various regression models to understand bike usage patterns in Seoul.

 This repository contains the following files:
 - Raw data sets